What Is Kybella?

 Yes.
 Once the deoxycholic acid destroys the fat cells in that area of your chin, they can no longer store fat.
 So the results should be permanent.

 But if you gain a significant amount of weight, you may see some fat come back to that area of your chin.

 Who Can Inject Kybella?

-- Temporary numbness at the site of injection
+- Temporary numbness where you get the shot

 - Temporary nerve injury